JRRS1982/Bank_Tech_Test/README.md

 As a bank customer,
 So that i can keep track of what i have saved,
-On request I want to be provvided a bank statement (with date of deposit, amount of deposit and current balance on it).
+On request I want to be provided a bank statement (with date of transactions, amount of transactions and a running balance on it).

 ## Problem Solving / Workings

-My original consideration for the project is;
+My original consideration for the project was;

 Inputs: an object, probably a transaction object, which has a variable for the amount, a value for the date of the transaction and an attribute confirming if it is a deposit or a withdrawal.